KatkaMagdolenova/Eigenvalue_distribution_from_bootstrap_estimates/README.md

-# Bootstrap Analysis of Matrix Models
+# Eigenvalue distribution from bootstrap estimates

 This repository contains supplementary material for the paper **"Bootstrap Methods for Matrix Models"** (to appear in *Physical Review D*).